Food Allergy and Packaged Foods

 Top Tips

-3. When buying unlabelled food, disclose your food allergy and ask about food allergen content.
+- When buying unlabelled food, always tell them about your food allergy and ask about food allergen content.

 Always read the label